-I've tested auto exposure speeds side by side with my Zeiss 35mm lens and notice absolutely no noticeable difference in autofocus.
+I’ve tested auto exposure speeds side by side with my Zeiss 35mm lens and noticed absolutely no noticeable difference in autofocus.

 Camera Interface and Control

-I also have and seen other reviewers have issues of it not working.
-Mine quit working after a week or so and I didn't know why.
+I also have seen other reviewers have issues with it not working.
+Mine quit working after a week or so and I didn’t know why.
 But I figured out a reason and solution.
-After messing with the unit I noticed that if the any of the screws on the back of the mount get lose even the slightest, the adapter would lose F stop functionality and eventually quit working all together.
+After messing with the unit I noticed that if any of the screws on the back of the mount get lost even the slightest, the adapter would lose F-stop functionality and eventually quit working altogether.
 This creates a bit of maintenance and work.
-I have to always make sure I always carry the hex bit to check tightness so it doesn't give me problems mid shoot.
+I have to always make sure I always carry the hex bit to check tightness so it doesn’t give me problems mid-shoot.

-Issues I have when the screws are lose are:
+Issues I have when the screws are lost are: